lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-qwiic.rst

     ipAddr = ((([ip for ip in socket.gethostbyname_ex(socket.gethostname())[2] if not ip.startswith("127.")] or [[(s.connect(("8.8.8.8", 53)), s.getsockname()[0], s.close()) for s in [socket.socket(socket.AF_INET, socket.SOCK_DGRAM)]][0]
     [1]]) + ["no IP found"])[0])

-Additionaly in above text we can display our current IP Address using below script.
+Additionally in above text we can display our current IP Address using below script.
 You can create a new file then copy paste it and run.

 .. code:: shell-session